 - Wild leek leaves are fully emerged in some upland forests.
 This is the best time of year to harvest leeks (AKA ramps).
 Be sure to harvest sustainably and with landowner permission.

 - Coltsfoot, a non-native species that has naturalized across the region, continues to bloom this week.
 Look for its yellow, dandelion-like flowers.

 - Lesser celandine, an invasive non-native species of buttercup, continues to bloom in some areas this week.
 It is most common in floodplain forest habitats.

 - Another invasive species, garlic mustard, will begin to flower this week primarily in upland forests.

 - Serviceberry trees and shadbush shrubs will continue to bloom in forest understory and edge habitats.

 - Eastern cottonwood will continue to flower this week.
 Its cotton-like fluff and seeds will be fill the air in early June.

-- Northern red oak trees will flower this week, the first step in producing acorns that will be an important component of our region’s mast crop in late summer and early fall.
+- Red oak (e.g., northern red oak, pin oak) and white oak (e.g., white oak, swamp white oak, bur oak) trees will flower this week, the first step in producing acorns that will be an important component of our region’s mast crop in Fall 2019 and 2020.
+Acorns of white oak species mature in one year but it takes two years for acorns of red oak species to mature.